metal3-io/baremetal-operator/docs/publishing-images.md

       build because the UI seems to cache pretty aggressively.

-5. Create a dev deployment file that uses your image instead of the one from the metalkube organization.
+5. Create a dev deployment file that uses your image instead of the one from the metal3 organization.

    1. Copy `deploy/operator.yaml` to `deploy/dev-operator.yaml`.
    2. Edit `deploy/dev-operator.yaml` and change the `image` setting